A character is nominally bisexual but is almost exclusively involved with one sex during the run of the narrative.

 A particularly problematic case in Glee with Santana.
 Throughout season one she is seen having sex with many male characters, notably both Puck and Finn, as well as being very heavily hinted to have been sleeping with Brittany.
 However, she later comes out of the closet as a lesbian, rather than, say, a homoromantic bisexual.
 This leaves Brittany as the only bisexual representation on the show, and even so the show tends to avoid the term "bisexual" in favor of phrases like "fluid" or "bicurious".
 Not to mention various comments by the creators and the show itself can be interpreted as outright biphobic.

 Ellen from El Goonish Shive.
 Technically bi, due to the specifics of her creation (she's Elliot's Distaff Counterpart, after all), but is in a stable relationship with Nanase and eventually decides that she's basically just lesbian, after a traumatic "dream," thus checking off the time aspect.
-Of course, since Nanase is technically her first relationship, and since she is bi due to her specifically being created that way, it would be very unfair not to take her at her word.

 T-Bob in Something Positive.
 He self-identifies as a bisexual but is only seen dating or displaying an attraction to men, the only indication of him being interested with women was a throwaway reference to him coming onto a woman offscreen.
 And she turned him down.